AdobeDocs/commerce-extensibility/src/pages/events/consume-events-examples/runtime-action-commerce-callback.md

   const content = await oauth.get('orders/' + event_payload.entity_id)
 ```

-In this example, functions from the `oauth1a` module, as defined in the [adobe-commerce-samples repo](https://github.com/adobe/adobe-commerce-samples/blob/main/admin-ui-sdk/menu/custom-menu/actions/oauth1a.js), are used.
+This example uses functions from the `oauth1a` module, as defined in the [adobe-commerce-samples repo](https://github.com/adobe/adobe-commerce-samples/blob/main/admin-ui-sdk/menu/custom-menu/actions/oauth1a.js).

-The `consumerKey`, `consumerSecret`, `accessToken`, and `accessTokenSecret` provided in the input to the `getCommerceOauthClient` function can be retrieved from Commerce after creating and activating an [Integration](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/integrations) in the Commerce admin.
-These values can then be configured in an App Builder [.env file](https://developer.adobe.com/app-builder/docs/guides/configuration/#env) and then [passed as inputs to the App Builder action](https://developer.adobe.com/app-builder/docs/guides/configuration/#using-environment-variables-in-runtime-actions) through the action's configuration.
+You can retrieve the `consumerKey`, `consumerSecret`, `accessToken`, and `accessTokenSecret` provided in the input to the `getCommerceOauthClient` function from Commerce after creating and activating an [Integration](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/integrations) in the Commerce admin.
+You can configure these values in an App Builder [.env file](https://developer.adobe.com/app-builder/docs/guides/configuration/#env) and then [pass them as inputs to the App Builder action](https://developer.adobe.com/app-builder/docs/guides/configuration/#using-environment-variables-in-runtime-actions) through the action's configuration.

-Finally, the order's extension attributes retrieved from Commerce can be added to the order event payload, and the payload can be sent to a third-party Enterprise Resource Planning (ERP) system using a custom module.
+You can now add the order's extension attributes retrieved from Commerce to the order event payload, and send the payload to a third-party Enterprise Resource Planning (ERP) system using a custom module.

-After creating a runtime action using this code, an event registration can be created to subscribe to the `observer.sales_order_save_after` event, and the new runtime action can be configured to receive the event notifications.
+After creating a runtime action using this code, you can create an event registration can to subscribe to the `observer.sales_order_save_after` event, and configure the new runtime action to receive the event notifications.